swt30/thesis/chapters/04-heating/04-heating.md

     \label{eq:optical-depth}
   \end{equation}
   where τ is the dimensionless optical depth, $κ$ is the opacity (units of m$^2⋅$kg$^{-1}$), $ρ$ is the density and $r$ is the radius.
-  Combining this with \cref{eq:mass-continuity-repeat} gives \cref{eq:optical-depth}.
+  Combining this with \cref{eq:mass-continuity-repeat} gives \cref{eq:optical-depth-gradient}.
 } relation (@eq:optical-depth-gradient) to the structure equations.
-The optical depth gradient depends indirectly on the density of the gas through the opacity $κ$, which is a state function of the gas.
+The optical depth gradient depends indirectly on the density of the gas through the opacity $κ(P,T)$, which is a state function of the gas.

 Within the envelope, I ignore any further increase of the optical depth because it is unimportant for calculating the convective temperature profile.
 In practice this is achieved by setting ${dτ \over dm} = 0$ within the envelope.